 - Finding growth in my writing.

 It seems that even when I focus, I’m still scattered.
 But that’s okay.
-These three, and many more, are important to me.
+These three, and more, are important to me.
 This blog will allow me to share my journey with you.

-This morning, I was very happy to see a post by my friend, Lori Hatcher.
+Today, I was very happy to see a post by my friend, Lori Hatcher.
 I’ve had the pleasure to meet Lori at several conferences and to have some great meals with her at the Asheville Christian Writer Conference at the Cove.
 What a spread they put out for us.

 This morning, Monica Lewinsky was on the CBS Morning Show to speak about cyberbullying.
 If we would all follow Lori’s suggestion to remember the power of positive words, cyberbullying would be a nonissue.
 We would all see an increase in what we can do, together.